canonical/microk8s/README.md

 #### Kubernetes add-ons

 MicroK8s installs a barebones upstream Kubernetes.
-Additional services like dns and dashboard can be run using the `microk8s.enable` command
+Additional services like dns and the Kubernetes dashboard can be enabled using the `microk8s.enable` command.

 ```
 microk8s.enable dns dashboard
 ```

-With `microk8s.status` you can see the list of available addons and which ones are currently enabled.
+Use `microk8s.status` to see a list of enabled and available addons.
 You can find the addon manifests and/or scripts under `${SNAP}/actions/`, with `${SNAP}` pointing by default to `/snap/microk8s/current`.

 ## Documentation